ocaml/dune/doc/dune-files.rst

 dependencies, it will be transparently replaced by the new name.
 Note that it is not necessary for the new name to exist at definition time as it is only resolved at the point where the old name is used.

+The ``old_public_name`` can also be one of the names declared in the ``deprecated_package_names`` field of the package declaration in ``dune-project`` file.
+In this case, the "old" library is understood to be a library whose name is not prefixed by the package name.
+Such a library cannot be defined in Dune, but other build systems allow it and this feature is meant to help migration from those systems.

 executable
 ----------